 What can you get with 1 million Qantas points?

-With 1 million Qantas points, you can unlock extraordinary travel experiences, including multiple international Business Class return flights, a First Class round-the-world trip, or numerous domestic premium flights across Australia.
+With 1 million Qantas Points, you can unlock an array of premium travel experiences, including multiple international Business Class return flights, or even a one-way First Class journey on Qantas's flagship routes, offering unparalleled luxury.

 Can I transfer Qantas points to another airline?